Stand Strong Stand Proud

 Stand Strong Stand Proud is the second studio album by Vice Squad.
 It is the final album to feature the band's original lineup.
 It was originally released in 1982 by Zonophone, a division of EMI.
 Although it wasn't released by Riot City Records the band decided to use the Riot City name as it was a label they founded.
 It was later re-released by Dojo and Captain Oi! both with the same five bonus tracks.

+Stand Strong Stand Proud contributed to the band's presence in the punk scene, reaching #47 on the UK Albums Chart.
+While its sales did not match some other releases, it maintained a strong position for a punk album at the time.

 Track listing

 All songs written by Dave Bateman and Rebecca Bond unless otherwise noted.